Persimmon: Varieties

 The non-astringent persimmon is squat like a tomato and is most commonly sold as fuyu.
 Non-astringent persimmons are not actually free of tannins as the term suggests but rather are far less astringent before ripening and lose more of their tannic quality sooner.
 Non-astringent persimmons may be consumed when still very firm and remain edible when very soft.

 There is a third type, less commonly available, the pollination-variant non-astringent persimmons.
 When fully pollinated, the flesh of these fruit is brown inside—known as goma in Japan—and the fruit can be eaten when firm.
 These varieties are highly sought after.
 Tsurunoko, sold as "chocolate persimmon" for its dark brown flesh, Maru, sold as "cinnamon persimmon" for its spicy flavor, and Hyakume, sold as "brown sugar", are the three best known.

-Before ripening, persimmons usually have astringent or bitter taste.

 Diospyros lotus (date-plum)

-Date-plum (Diospyros lotus), also known as lotus persimmon, is native to southwest Asia and southeast Europe.
+Date-plum (Diospyros lotus), also known as lotus persimmon, is native to temperate Asia and southeast Europe.
 Its English name probably derives from Persian Khormaloo خرمالو literally "date-plum", referring to the taste of this fruit, which is reminiscent of both plums and dates.

+Diospyros decandra

+Diospyros decandra is native to Mainland Southeast Asia and its fruit peel is golden yellow.